Frequently Asked Questions

 Registration for Summer & Fall classes begins in early May!

-Summer classes reminder: we recommend taking ONLY the FYS course in the summer.
+Summer classes reminder: we recommend taking ONLY our required summer course during summer quarter.
 Please discuss with us prior to registering for additional summer courses as we may not be able to provide support.

-You’ll receive more information about the required Neurodiversity Navigators Fall class, EXPRL 180: Skills for Navigating College and Career, after your meeting with us.
-Please save time in your schedule for ONE of these two options (days and times may change):
+You’ll receive more information about the required Summer course and the Neurodiversity Navigators Fall class, EXPRL 179: Exploring Neurodivergent Identity and Culture, after your meeting with us.

 Transportation